 - Proactive Extraction: If your dentist anticipates future issues with your wisdom teeth, they may recommend extraction before problems arise.

-- Good Oral Hygiene: Maintain excellent oral hygiene by brushing, flossing, and using mouthwash as recommended by your dentist.
+- Good Oral Hygiene: Maintain excellent oral care by brushing, flossing, and using mouthwash as recommended by your dentist.

 - Saltwater Rinses: Periodically rinsing your mouth with warm saltwater can help prevent bacterial buildup.

-- Dietary Choices: Choose a diet low in sugary and starchy foods to reduce the risk of plaque formation and gum inflammation.
+- Dietary Choices: Choose a healthy diet rich in vitamins and minerals to maintain good oral health and prevent gum problems.
+Avoid sugary and starchy foods to reduce the risk of plaque formation and gum inflammation.

 - Avoid Smoking: Smoking can exacerbate gum problems, so quitting or avoiding tobacco is beneficial for oral health.